tsungcheng-yao-griffith/ALDIPF/README.md

 # Abusive Messages and Personal Perceptions
+IMPORTANT!!!!This paper is currently under review.
+If you have any questions, don't hesitate to get in touch with us!
 Repository for "ALDaPF: An Abusive Language Dataset with Psychological Features".
 Full text of the paper can be found here

 _**About the ALDaPF**_